supersimplesuper/super-api-embed/README.md

 You can choose to use our loader element (and optionally target it by passing the `loaderClass` configuration option) or if you want to have complete control, pass a custom `loaderClass` set to `display: none` and use the load event to hide your own loading indicator when the embed has finished loading.

+#### Handling load errors

+In the rare case that the embed fails to load SuperAPI content we provide a callback, `onLoadError`, which will fire shortly after the content fails to load.
+This will handle scenarios where expired onboarding sessions are loaded, incorrect signing is applied to the embed URL or a network failure means the embed cannot be loaded or initialised.

 ### Events